ClickerNZ/ED_Enhanced_T16000/README.md

   * It uses layers to map up to 3 actions to many buttons
 - Associated BIND files
 - Game state engine which checks the game's status.json file every half second
-- Text to speech (TTS) functionality to add verbal feedback
+- Text to speech (TTS) functionality to add verbal feedback (this is NOT a Voice-to-Text alternative to VoiceAttack)
 - Sound effects functionality to allow various wav files to be played as ound effects
 - Customised and advanced PIP management
 - Automated joystick curve profiles depending on which flight mode you are currently in